How to get there:

 Underground U4: Heiligenstadt, then autobus 238 or 239: Klosterneuburg-Niedermarkt or City Train S 40: Klosterneuburg-Kierling Underground U6: Spittelau, then City Train S 40: Klosterneuburg-Kierling

-Klosterneuburg Abbey lies just a short distance outside Vienna.
+Klosterneuburg Monastery lies just a short distance outside Vienna.
 Packed with examples of sacred art such as the Verdun Altar, the baroque splendor of this 900-year-old building is certain to leave a lasting impression.

 wheelchair accessible restrooms at visitor reception/"Sala terrena" and in the cloisters.
 Free admission for persons accompanying visitors with wheelchairs.